midani-47/High-Performance-Computing/README.md

 - `queue_service.py`: Simple queue service implementation for transaction and prediction queues
 - `DOCUMENTATION.md`: Comprehensive technical documentation
 - `mpi/`: Directory containing reference code and the pre-trained model
-- `a3/queue_data/`: Directory containing the queue data files
+- `a3/queue_data/`: Directory containing the queue data files (TQ1.json for transactions and PQ1.json for predictions)

 ## Prerequisites